-- NaviCapTM Targeted Oral Delivery Platform: Delivery of therapeutics to the site of disease in the gastrointestinal tract designed to improve outcomes for patients with Inflammatory Bowel Disease; and - BioJetTM Systemic Oral Delivery Platform: Designed to replace injection with needle-free, oral delivery of large molecules for better management of chronic diseases.
+- NaviCapTM Targeted Oral Delivery Platform: Delivery of therapeutics to the site of disease in the gastrointestinal tract designed to improve outcomes for patients with Inflammatory Bowel Disease; and - BioJetTM Systemic Oral Delivery Platform: Designed to replace injection with needle-free delivery of large molecules.

-Our mission is to reimagine therapeutics and their delivery.
-By creating innovative smart pills designed for targeted drug delivery to the GI tract and systemic, needle-free delivery of biotherapeutics, we are developing therapies intended to improve patients' lives.
+Our mission is to reimagine therapeutics and their delivery by creating innovative smart pills designed for targeted drug delivery to the GI tract and needle-free, oral delivery of biotherapeutics.